 Often, we take dogs to the back treatment area for blood work.
 There are many reasons for this:

 - Sometimes people are nervous about blood and needles.

 - Many veterinary technicians like to have extra hands and supplies nearby that may not be in the exam room.

 - Many dogs actually do better in the back treatment area, without their guardians.
-This may be because they sense your anxiety, because they are trying to defend you, or because they know if they act upset, you will bail them out.
+This may be because they sense your anxiety, are trying to defend you, or know if they act upset, you will bail them out.

-If you strongly prefer to have your dog’s blood drawn in front of you, you can let the veterinarian know.
+If you strongly prefer to have your dog’s blood drawn before you, you can let the veterinarian know.
 But keep in mind, we usually can tell when that’s asking for disaster.